SerhiiKopytchuk/Flats/README.md

 </p>

- ### :white_check_mark: login and registration
+ ### :white_check_mark: login and registration.
  ----

 <p float="left">
 <img width="475" alt="Screenshot 2022-06-18 at 19 04 49" src="https://user-images.githubusercontent.com/97970279/174494347-3ab0d14f-2835-43bb-ae97-4844a9060824.png">
 </p>

- ### :white_check_mark: Accessing your accounts using Flats App is now possible with the speed and security of Apple's Touch ID or Face ID
+ ### :white_check_mark: Accessing your accounts using Flats App is now possible with the speed and security of Apple's Touch ID or Face ID.
 ----

  <p float="left">